guralbrian/cc_composition/README.md

 ## Project Goals

 The primary aim of this project is to analyze the cellular composition of cardiac tissue using single-cell RNA sequencing data as a reference.
 Data is being generated and analyzed by the [Rau Lab at the University of North Carolina at Chapel Hill](https://raulab.web.unc.edu/).
 We are currently exploring pilot data, consisting of bulk RNAseq from the left ventricles of isoproterenol-treated mice from 16 strains of the Collaborative Cross.
-For reference-based deconvolution, we are using a combination of internal snRNAseq (LV, untreated, C57B/L6) and publically available scRNAseq (described in the relevant script sub-directory)(https://github.com/guralbrian/cc_composition/tree/main/scripts/load_data/single_cell).
+For reference-based deconvolution, we are using a combination of internal snRNAseq (LV, untreated, C57B/L6) and publically available scRNAseq [described in the relevant script sub-directory](https://github.com/guralbrian/cc_composition/tree/main/scripts/load_data/single_cell).

 **This analysis pipeline currently is able to:**